PunRabbit/python-fastapi-template/README.md

 ### Notification

-- It is a project used to view the code.
+- It is a project used to view the architecture and style of develop.
-- The Implementation is not implemented properly, so it is returned to 500.
+- The Sample's Implementation is not implemented properly, so it is returned to 500. but, health domain will return successfully.
 - I will support the basic method depending on the future version.

 ### How to execute